dsatlse/dsatlse.github.io/content/resources/careers.md

 In addition, you may be interested in data science and technology - but not be extremely into the technical / programming aspects - for that, "technology" encompasses many other roles, such as business analyst, product manager and so on.

+Roles in Data Science:

+Data Scientist

+Machine Learning Engineer

+Data Engineer - Involved in building sytems - [https://github.com/datastacktv/data-engineer-roadmap](https://github.com/datastacktv/data-engineer-roadmap)

+But many other roles utilise data science - academics, traders, consultants.

 ### 1st years

 #### Spring Weeks
 Many banks and several other companies offer "Spring Weeks" and other "Insight programmes" in Technology, a 1 week insight into how technology is being used and what a technology role in the company would involve.
 An advantage of applying to a Spring Week, is that some of them will convert successful participants to the summer internship for your 2nd year.
-A non-exhaustive list:
+A non-exhaustive list (might not be updated / accurate):

-+
-+
++ Banks: Bank of America, Barclays, Citi, Credit Suisse, Deutsche Bank, HSBC, JP Morgan, Morgan Stanley, UBS, Nomura, Macquarie, RBC, RBS
++ Asset Managers: Blackrock, Schroders, Point72
++ Trading: Flow Traders, Optiver, Citadel
++ Advisory / Concultancy: EY, KPMG, Deloitte, PWC, McKinsey
-+
++ Tech: Bloomberg

 #### Internships

 There are not that many internships at big companies available for first year internships - they want to be able to have you on as a graduate the year following the internship -  you may need to find smaller companies, or network.
 A non-exhaustive list:

 + Metaswitch Networks
++ Bank of England first year internship
++ Google Summer of Code (GSoC)
++ Google STEP

 ### 2nd years